About Us

 Akolbe@bayshorechristianschool.org

-Who: All Bayshore Christian School students (all grade levels)
+Who: All students

 Where: Bayshore Christian School Campus